Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Introduction

 \section{Introduction}

-If $I\subset \mathbb{R}$ is an open interval, $f\in C^{\infty }(I)$ and $(L,g_{0}$) a Riemannian manifold, the product manifold $I\times L$ furnished with the metric $g=-dt^{2}+f(t)^{2}g_{0}$ is called a Generalized Robertson-Walker space, GRW space in short, and is denoted $I\times _{f}L$.
+If $I\subset \mathbb{R}$ is an open interval, $(L,g_{0}$) a Riemannian manifold and $f\in C^{\infty }(I)$, the warped product $I\times _{f}L$ is the product manifold $I\times L$ with metric $-dt^2+f(t)^2g_{0}$ and is called a Generalized Robertson-Walker space, GRW space in short.
 These spaces were introduced in \cite{alias} and they have been widely studied since then.
-It is well known that if a Lorentzian manifold admits a timelike, irrotational and conformal vector field, then it is locally a GRW space, \cite{Harris2,Sanchez}, but the presence of such a vector field does not allow us to decide if the decomposition is global, even in relatively simple manifolds, see example \ref{ejemplo1}.
-This local decomposition appears in many situations, but the analysis of the global one involves rather delicate topological considerations (\cite{Beem}, page 118).
+It is well known that if a Lorentzian manifold admits a timelike, closed and conformal vector field, then it is locally a GRW space, \cite{Harris2,Sanchez}, but the presence of such a vector field does not allow us to decide if the decomposition is global.
+The best we can say, under suitable completeness conditions, is that the manifold is a quotient of a GRW space, which is not always a global product, see examples \ref {ejemplo1} and \ref{ejemplo2}.

-In this paper we study purely geometric conditions to achieve a global decomposition as a GRW space.
-The key is to analyze the periodicity of the norm of the vector field along its integral curves, which is related to some sign properties of the Ricci curvature and to certain inequalities involving the lightlike sectional curvature.
-This allows us to give a global version of Karcher's theorem (an analogue to Schur's lemma).

-We apply the above ideas to obtain global GRW decompositions from local ones.
-For example, any Robertson-Walker space is a perfect fluid, so it is natural to find out under what conditions a perfect fluid is a Robertson-Walker space.
-For this, the pressure and density functions must be related by a second order differential equation and the theorem obtained is of a singularity flavor, i.e. the manifold is globally a Robertson-Walker space or it is incomplete.
+In this paper we study purely geometric conditions to achieve a global decomposition as a GRW space and apply them to obtain global GRW from local ones.
+For example, any Robertson-Walker space is a perfect fluid, so it is natural to find out under which conditions a perfect fluid is a Robertson-Walker space.
 Other situation is suggested by photon surfaces in General Relativity, which are timelike totally umbilic submanifolds, \cite{Ellis}.
 In a local GRW space, photon surfaces inherit the local GRW structure of the ambient space.
 We study how far they are in fact global GRW spaces.

 Finally, we investigate the GRW decomposition uniqueness obtaining that the de Sitter spaces are the unique complete Lorentzian manifolds with more than one (with non constant warping function) GRW decomposition.
 On the other hand, in a non necessarily complete manifold, if the ligthlike sectional curvature is not zero for any degenerate planes at a point $p$, then there is at most one local GRW structure in a neighborhood of $p$.